BebeSparkelSparkel/hra/README.md

 Human Readable
 Archive
 0.1
-meta= comment# redefine~ escape/ assignment= continuation\ opener" closer"
+meta= comment# redefine~ escape\ assignment= continuation\ opener" closer" encoding
 # The first two lines are more expressive than they seem.
 They define the type of whitspace character and newline string used in the rest of the file.
-# The second line holds the file format version.
+# The third line holds the file format version.
-# - Newline string used the rest of the file.
-The character or string after the version digits and before the prefix definitions.
-# The second line defines the:
+# The forth line defines the:
 # - required meta string prefix is assigned to `=`
 # - optional comment string prefix is assigned to `#`
 # - optional redefine string prefix is assigned to `~`
-# - optional escape string prefix is assigned to `/`
+# - optional escape string prefix is assigned to `\`
 # - optional attribute assignment string is assigned to `=`
 # - optional line continuation string is assigned to `\`
 # - optional opener for contiguous strings is assigned to `"`
 # - doubly optional closer of contiguous strings is assignd to '"'
+# - optional file encoding prefix is assigned to "$"

 # Explicitly define permissions for a directory
 = / perm=rwxr-xr-x user=root group=wheel